Dependent Types and the Art of HTTP Headers

 . f<int>()

-is now a function that we can invoke, take its address and so forth.
+is now a function that we can invoke; we can take its address and generally make use of it in our program– it is a term.
 We might regard the function template f

 as a function from types to terms, and in that way we can say that f<int>()

-is a "term that depends on a type".
+is a term that depends upon a type.

 Now consider the Rust Vec